-It should be noted that the United States had intercepted the order from Japanese command sending the Shinyo Maru to Zamboanga.
+It should be noted that the United States had intercepted the order from the Japanese command sending the Shinyo Maru to Zamboanga.
 Someone misinterpreted the order as saying the ship would be transporting “750 military personnel” instead of “750 military prisoners” to Manila.
 The U.S.S.
 Paddle was sent to the area to intercept the ship.

-Pfc.
-Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
+PFC Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
 They had us stripped down to G-strings.
 We’d left 22 days before from the southern Philippines — Davao.”

 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

 According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
-The ship split in two. and sunk into the sea.
+The ship split in two and sunk into the sea.

 One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
 The soldier replied, “No sir, not very well.”
-The officer began to say, “Don’t worry, well make it somehow,” but before he could finish, a shot rang out and the young soldier’s head fell into the water.
-There was a bullet hole in the head.
+The officer began to say, “Don’t worry, we’ll make it somehow,” but before he could finish, a shot rang out the young soldier’s head fell into the water.
+There was a bullet hole in his head.
 What saved many lives was that with dusk it became harder for the Japanese to see them.

-Pfc.
-Mapes recalled, “The men began swimming toward shore three miles away — like a herd of sheep.
+PFC Mapes recalled, “The men began swimming toward shore three miles away — like a herd of sheep.
 The Japs from the other ships in the convoy were cutting them to pieces.
 I figured that the only way to survive was to break away from the bunch and swim to the opposite side.”

 “Meanwhile, I found the frayed end of a steel cable by feeling with the fingers behind my back and rubbed the ropes across the sharp edges until I got free.
 I decided I just as soon be shot trying to get away as the other way, so I made a break for it.
 I ran to the front of the ship and slipped down into the anchor hole After a while, I heard shooting again, so I let myself down into the water.”
 Rose was the only man, of the 30 POWs, not to be executed.